MenloCS/movie-poster-CRodriguez4511/movie-poster.md

 **Project Hail Mary:**
 - ** Project Hail Mary:**
-- **Why I chose this movie:** I really like the book, and I think sci-fi movies are really cool.
+- **Why I chose this movie:** I really like the book, and sci-fi movies are really cool.

 **Core Emotion:**
 What ONE feeling should a viewer get from your poster?
 (Examples: wonder, fear, joy, excitement, mystery, tension, nostalgia)
-- **Core emotion:**  wonder and tension
+- **Core emotion:**  wonder and tension, also maybe curiosity

 **Essential Visual Element:**
 What ONE image, object, or visual MUST appear on your poster?
-- **Essential element:** The wall that separates Rocky from Grace
+- **Essential element:** The wall that separates Rocky from Grace.
+Rocky is the alien and Grace is the astronaut
 - **Why this element:**  This is where the main character first meets an alien, and it's very important.

 **What NOT to Include:**